 The Alphin C. Conrad Memorial Evangelism Scholarship has been established in memory of Dr. Alphin C. Conrad, professor emeritus of New Testament theology, who served on the faculty of the seminary from 1950 to 1970.
 It is awarded annually to a qualified student evidencing the gift of evangelism who is preparing to devote himself or herself to an active ministry of evangelism (RPC108).

-The Alphin C. Conrad Memorial Missions Scholarship has been established in memory of Dr. Alphin C. Conrad, who served on the faculty of the seminary from 1950 to 1970.
+Scholarship has been established in memory of Dr. Alphin C. Conrad, who served on the faculty of the seminary from 1950 to 1970.
+It is awarded of the seminary from 1950 to 1970.
 It is awarded annually to a qualified student preparing for missionary service (EPC035).